 Elsewhere, Rabbi Soloveichik considers the United States: in recent years he has criticized regulatory interference with the free exercise of religion.
 Appearing before the House Oversight Committee in 2012, for example, he testified that regulatory agencies have construed the "exercise" of "religion" far too tightly, covering only private prayer and worship and not public conduct: "This betrays a complete misunderstanding of the nature of religion," he said.
 "In refusing to extend religious liberty beyond the parameters of what the administration chooses to deem religious conduct, the administration denies people of faith the ability to define their religious liberty in the narrow sense, in requiring Catholic communities to violate their religious tenets, but also the administration impedes religious liberty by unilaterally redefining what it means to be religious."

 These questions & more were discussed on May 5, at the Hoover Institution's Johnson Center.

 Meir Soloveichik is rabbi of Congregation Shearith Israel in New York City and director of the Straus Center for Torah and Western Thought at Yeshiva University.
 He recently began writing a monthly column for Commentary, and his writings also appear in Mosaic, The Wall Street Journal, The Weekly Standard, First Things, and other publications.

-He will be interviewed by Adam White, a Hoover Institution Research Fellow.
+Interviewed by Adam White, a Hoover Institution Research Fellow.